Obtaining an International Student Visa

 See below for a step by step guide for deciding how you will proceed:

 STEP 1: Visit http://www.mfa.gov.tr/visa-information-for-foreigners.en.mfa.
 This is the official website of Turkish Ministry of Foreign Affairs.
 Find your country in the A-Z list for visa information.

 - STUDENTS ARE RECOMMENDED TO TRAVEL TO TURKEY WITH A TOURISTIC e-VISA or VISA EXEMPT VALID PASSPORT if these options are available to them.
-Student Visa obtained at a consulate is NOT RECOMMENDED unless there is no other option available for a student.
-A student visa is a single entry visa, therefore restricts traveling until a student has a residence permit in Turkey.
+A student visa obtained at a consulate is NOT RECOMMENDED unless there is no other option available for a student.
+A student visa is a single entry visa, and therefore restricts traveling until a student has a residence permit in Turkey.
 Most touristic visas are valid for 90 days and allow for multiple entries.

-- Since each incoming international student is required to apply for residence permit in Turkey, they must travel with a VALID PASSPORT.
-Immigration Authorities do not accept any other travel document for residence permit application.
+- Since each incoming international student is required to apply for a residence permit in Turkey, he/she must travel with a VALID PASSPORT.
+Immigration Authorities do not accept any other travel document for the residence permit application.

 - Passports must be valid at least 60 days longer than the duration of the study period.
 The longer, the better.